Shivakumar-J/Note-Taking-App/README.md

 # Note Taking App
-The Note Taking App is a simple application that allows users to create, edit, and delete notes with titles and content.
+A note-taking application which allows users to effortlessly create, edit and delete notes, providing a seamless and organized way to capture and manages thoughts.

 ## Features